alexandresoliveira/launches/README.md

 You can fetch the launch data at the endpoint that you will create in the backend project.

 * Backend: The tasks are specified in the code.
 Search for #TASK-BACKEND- 0, 1, 2, 3, and 4.
 You can go in any order to solve the problems.
-* Frontend: Add ability for a user to search by rockets name
+* Frontend: The tasks are specified in the code.
+Search for #TASK-FRONTEND - 00, 01, 02, 03, and 04.
+You can go in any order to solve the problems.
 * Bonus: add a date filter to allow users to select a date and only show rocketss launched after that date
 * Bonus: add a checkbox to allow users to select only successful launches
 * Bonus(advanced): Solution to demonstrate the endpoints contracts